firegloves/MemPOI/README.md

 - `GROUP BY` clause support
 - R2DBC support

-If you have any request, feel free to ask for new features.
+:soon: If you have any request, feel free to ask for new features.

 ---